Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Selecting the Path Selection Tool.

-Then click on a single letter to reselect it.
-The anchor points reappear around just that letter.
-Here I've selected the letter A.
+Then click directly on the letter you want to transform.
+The anchor points reappear around just that single letter (I've clicked the letter A).

 Clicking on a letter to select it.